Improper coloring of graphs with no odd clique minor: Previous results on improper coloring and forbidden minors

 What happens if the forbidden graph $H$ is not complete?
-Let $I_t$ be a graph on $t$ vertices with no edges, and for graphs $G$ and $H$, let $G+H$ be a graph obtained from disjoint union of $G$ and $H$ and joining edges from every vertex of $G$ to all vertices of $H$.
+Let $I_t$ be a graph on $t$ vertices with no edges, and for graphs $G$ and $H$, let $G+H$ be a graph obtained from the disjoint union of $G$ and $H$ by adding an edge between each vertex of $G$ and each vertex of $H$.
 For positive integers $s$ and $t$, let $K_{s,t}^*$ be a graph obtained from $K_s + I_t$ by subdividing every edge joining vertices of the subgraph $K_s$ once.
 Recently, Ossona de Mendez, Oum, and Wood~\cite{ossonademendez2016} investigated defective coloring for various graph classes.
 One of their results implies the following, which extends Theorem~\ref{thm:weakhad} to a larger class of graphs.

-\begin{THM}[Ossona de Mendez et al.~\cite{ossonademendez2016}] For integers $s,t \geq 1$ and real numbers $\delta_1, \delta_2 > 0$, let $G$ be a graph satisfying the following three conditions: \begin{enumerate}[(i)] \item $G$ contains no $K_{s,t}^*$ as a subgraph, \item Every subgraph of $G$ has average degree at most $\delta_1$, and \item If a $1$-subdivision of a graph $H$ is a subgraph of $G$, then the average degree of $H$ is at most $\delta_2$. \end{enumerate} Then there is $M=M(s,t,\delta_1 , \delta_2)$ such that $G$ is $s$-colorable with defect $M$.
-Moreover, this is sharp in the sense that we cannot reduce the number $s$ to $s-1$. \end{THM}
+\begin{THM}[Ossona de Mendez, Oum, and Wood~\cite{ossonademendez2016}] For integers $s,t \geq 1$ and real numbers $\delta_1, \delta_2 > 0$, there exists $M = M(s,t,\delta_1 , \delta_2)$ such that every graph $G$ satisfying the following three conditions is $s$-colorable with defect $M$. \begin{enumerate} \item $G$ contains no $K_{s,t}^*$ as a subgraph. \item Every subgraph of $G$ has average degree at most $\delta_1$. \item For every graph $H$ whose $1$-subdivision is a subgraph of $G$, the average degree of $H$ is at most $\delta_2$. \end{enumerate} Moreover, this is sharp in the sense that we cannot reduce the number $s$ to $s-1$. \end{THM}

-Since $K_{s,t}^*$ contains a bipartite $K_s + I_t$ subdivision, Theorem~\ref{thm:genweakhad} implies that the defective chromatic number of the class of graphs with no bipartite $K_s + I_t$ subdivision is $s$ by the proof of the following corollary.
+Since $K_{s,t}^*$ is a bipartite $K_s + I_t$ subdivision, Theorem~\ref{thm:genweakhad} implies that the defective chromatic number of the class of graphs with no bipartite $K_s + I_t$ subdivision equals $s$ as follows.
+(The lower bound is obtained by Theorem~\ref{thm:weakhad}.)

 \begin{COR} For positive integers $s$ and $t$, there is an integer $N = N(s,t)$ such that every graph $G$ with no bipartite $K_s + I_t$ subdivision is $s$-colorable with defect $N$. \end{COR}